StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/unloading/SHOW_EXPORT.md

   - `column separator`: the column separator used in the exported data file.
   - `columns`: the names of the columns whose data is exported.
   - `tablet num`: the total number of tablets that are exported.
   - `broker`: In v2.4 and earlier, this field is used to return the name of the broker that is used by the export job.
 From v2.5 onwards, this field returns an empty string.
-For more information, see ["Export data using EXPORT > Background information"](../../../../unloading/Export.md#background-information).
   - `coord num`: the number of query plans into which the export job is divided.
   - `db`: the name of the database to which the exported data belongs.
   - `tbl`: the name of the table to which the exported data belongs